What is money?

 Characteristics of all types of money

 If you’ve read this far, you’ve probably realised that to be really useful, all modern types of money have certain characteristics.
 Being durable and long-lasting is really important or you won’t be able to use it to swap for goods.
 All useful types of money need to be portable and easy to carry around, which is one of the problems with keeping gold.
 It also has to be possible to divide it down into smaller parts to use as change.

 We have to widely accept that certain items are types of money to be able to use it across the country, and for that, we have to trust it will not only keep its value but that it is worth what it says it is.
 In other words, it mustn’t be easy to fake or copy it; and the Central Bank needs to do a good job in maintaining the trust of us all when it comes to how much our money is really worth.

 Economists identify four main types of money – commodity, fiat, fiduciary, and commercial.
 All are very different but have similar functions.

 Have you used all these money types?
 What do you think about them?
 Do you think there are more or less types of money?

-Related content about economics at the global level:
+Related content about economics for business and home: